Thanyasit/Quadruped_Robot_Control/README.md

 # Quadruped Robot Control
 ## Description
 Quadruped Robot Control is an Arduino-based program developed for a competition.
 It is designed to control a robot with four legs, using Three servos for each leg.
-The robot can walk, climb, rotate, and other, and it has ultrasonic sensors to detect obstacles.<br><b>2019</b>
+The robot can walk, climb, rotate, and other, and it has ultrasonic sensors to detect obstacles for ABU Robot Contest Thailand Championship 2019

 ## Hardware requirements
 - Arduino Mega